Spiritual Transformations I-II

 (27.VI.2016, feat. graphics by Władysław Strzemiński/СМОЛРОСТ)

-(4.VIII.2016, using the photo by Lisa Willis and a slide by Stephen J. Summers)
+(4.VIII.2016, using a photo by Lisa Willis and a slide by Stephen J. Summers)

 (19.VIII.2016, featuring chalk graphics by Evelin Witkowska)